butames/markdown-cv/index.md

 ## Current Work Experience

 `2020 - Present`
-### Research Faculty, CTBScience, Tallahassee, FL
+### Research Faculty

+__Center for Translational Behavioral Science (CTBScience), Florida State University, Tallahassee, FL.__

-As Research Faculty in the **Center for Translational Behavioral Science (CTBScience), Florida State University**, Dr. Butame has worked on several investigative programs and projects.
+As Research Faculty in CTBScience, Dr. Butame has worked on several investigative programs and projects.
 Below are a sampling of the projects and programs and specific responsiblities.

 __FLEX Peer Navigation Program__